-Cavity-nesting birds are flexible in their requirements for the preferred size of a birdhouse, but there is more than species preference at stake when planning the appropriate birdhouse dimensions.
-Whether you are building a birdhouse or choosing a new one to purchase, the right dimensions and sizes can make all the difference for safe, comfortable housing for your backyard birds.
+Cavity-nesting birds are flexible in their requirements for the preferred size of a birdhouse, but there is more than species preference at stake when planning the right birdhouse dimensions.
+Whether you are building a birdhouse or choosing a new one to purchase, the right dimensions and sizes can make all the difference in making safe, comfortable housing for your backyard birds.

 Why Birdhouse Sizes Matter

-Birds instinctively look for nesting cavities and birdhouses that are the appropriate size for their needs, but what determines that best size?
-A lot of factors affect how big home birds need, including:
+Birds instinctively look for nesting cavities and birdhouses that are the right size for their needs, but what determines that best size?
+Many factors affect what size home birds need, including:

 - Adult Size: The birdhouse needs to be large enough to be comfortable for the brooding adults and still provide adequate circulation and ventilation.
-In addition to interior dimensions, the birdhouse entrance hole size needs to be able to accommodate the movements of the adult birds as they bring food back and forth to their mates and chicks.
-A house that is too tight can erode the adults' feathers and make them more vulnerable to predators and poor weather.
+In addition to interior dimensions, the birdhouse entrance hole size needs to have enough space for the movements of the adult birds as they bring food back and forth to their mates and chicks.
+A house that is too tight can affect the adults' feathers and make them more vulnerable to predators and poor weather.

-- Brood Size: The more eggs a bird typically lays, the larger a base the birdhouse will need to accommodate each egg safely and comfortably, with room for the eggs to be rearranged if needed for proper incubation.
+- Brood Size: The more eggs a bird typically lays, the larger a base the birdhouse will need to fit each egg safely and comfortably, with room for the eggs to be rearranged if needed for proper incubation.
 Species that only lay a few eggs may use smaller houses, while birds that have larger broods will need houses with larger bases.